Primary Education (5-11) (QTS) PGCE

 “The quality of training is enhanced by the excellent resources at the University” (Ofsted 2014).

-When you successfully complete this course you will be recommended for Qualified Teacher Status (QTS) which is nationally recognised as the professional qualification for teachers.
+When you successfully complete this course you will be recommended for Qualified Teacher Status which is presently nationally recognised as the professional qualification for teachers.
 You will be assessed in teaching the 5-11 age range, thus giving you access to a primary teaching career.